choderalab/command-center/README.md

 # Chodera Lab Status Monitor (CLSM)

+## Quick start notes

+- On Momentum computer double click on 'CC-server' on desktop.
+This runs 'mserver.bat', which runs 'python server.py'.

+- On Status Monitor iMac open http://localhost:8888/cc/lab in browser.
+There is MAMP on this computer, but we don't need it unless we want to use embedded DropCam.

+## More full explanation

 The main file of the status monitor is the index.html file in the monitor folder.
 This does not need a server running.
 It tries to connect to all the serves and there is an example for different types of servers.

 One for a python server that uses rest and serves a jsonp file which is actually a json array (looks like a python array) disguised inside a javascript function call, so that it can be loaded as a javascript file.
 This way the restrictions on loading resources from other ports than the one the website is loaded from can be used.
 I think there is a simpler way using enabling the server to accept cross-site requests, but I could not get it to work.